sushiljainam/file-tree-export/contributing.md

 └── CONTRIBUTING.md
 ```

-Note: Unlike many TypeScript projects, we do commit the `dist` directory to version control.
-This is to facilitate running the script directly from GitHub without requiring a build step.
+Note: We commit the `dist` directory to version control to facilitate running the script directly from GitHub without requiring a build step.

 ## Building the Project